polysimtools/pysimm/Examples/10_mof_swelling/README.md

 f.assign_itypes(s)
 ```

-Finally, the size of the simulation box need to be defined.
+Finally, the size of the simulation box should be defined.
 Here, the cubic simulation box can be set (MOF unit cell has same structure along any of its 3 principal axes).
 The length of the cube edge is the maximal distance between x-coordinates of the molecules of the system plus half-distance of the C-C bond.
 ```python
 cc_bnd_lngth = 1.363